Igigog/anomaly-modding-book/src/reference/main-folders-and-files/file-formats/textures/bump#.md

 ### Format

-- RGB - Error correction for normal map (bump.dds) - Not necessary if you're using good quality normal map.
+- RGB - Error correction for normal map [bump.dds](bump.md) - Not necessary if you're using good quality normal map.
 It's generated with SDK
 - A - height map; used for parallax, if the use of it was turned on when setting up the texture

-### Supported Compressions
+### Supported texture formats

 - DXT1
+- ADXT1
 - DXT5
+- 4444 (RGBA4444)
+- 1555 (RGBA1555)
+- 565 (RGB565)
+- RGB
+- RGBA
+- NVHS
+- NVHU
+- A8
+- L8
+- A8L8

 ___